jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 **Note:** If you don't have Git installed, [see Setting up Eclipse, Git, and Rational Team Concert Desktop Clients for use with DevOps Service][20].
 If you want to learn more about working with Git, [see the Git documentation pages](http://git-scm.com/doc).

-Clone from the project repository URL, which you can find on the Bluemix application's dashboard or the DevOps project's overview:
+Clone from the project repository URL, which you can find on the Bluemix app's dashboard or the DevOps project's overview:

     $ git clone https://hub.jazz.net/git/jazzhubdemouser/Liberty.for.Java.Starter.app.tutorial